Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 Kapha types benefit most from regular cleansing and can handle a more stimulating approach.

-- Reduce the rice ratio — use more dal than rice for a lighter kitchari
+- Reduce the rice ratio.
+More dal than rice for a lighter kitchari

-- Minimise ghee (1 teaspoon per serving is sufficient)
+- Less ghee.
+A teaspoon per serving is enough

-- Add extra spices: black pepper, ginger, and a pinch of cayenne
+- Add extra spices.
+Black pepper, ginger, a pinch of cayenne

-- Drink hot ginger-lemon water throughout the day
+- Drink hot ginger-lemon water through the day

-- Include dry brushing (garshana) before your morning shower
+- Add dry brushing (garshana) before your morning shower

-- Stay active — gentle walks and yoga are encouraged
+- Stay active.
+Gentle walks and yoga help

 A 3-Day Gentle Cleanse Schedule